Where Do You Stop Between Monument Valley and Grand Canyon?

 Antelope Canyon

 No journey between Monument Valley and the Grand Canyon would be complete without a visit to the world-famous Antelope Canyon.
-Located near Page, Arizona, Antelope Canyon is a mesmerizing slot canyon carved by centuries of wind and water erosion.

-The canyon features narrow passageways with smooth, flowing curves and light beams that filter through the narrow openings, creating a surreal and ethereal atmosphere.
-You may not be able to squeeze in a tour if you're in a time crunch but, if you can, the tours are definitely worth it.
+Antelope Canyon is quite far off the route and you may not be able to squeeze in a tour if you're in a time crunch.
+If you can, though, the tours are definitely worth it.

 If you want to see the best of the Southwest in a single trip, you can visit Monument Valley, Grand Canyon, and Antelope Canyon (as well as Bryce and Zion National Parks) in a 3-day Southwest US tour.